 The electromagnetic compatibility

-The electromagnetic compatibility (EMC) It is a discipline of electrical engineering and electronics, and has the aim to ensure that multiple devices, operating close to or interconnected with each other, continue to function properly without mutual interference.
+Electromagnetic compatibility is a discipline of electrical engineering and electronics, and has the aim to ensure that multiple devices, operating close to or interconnected with each other, continue to function properly without mutual interference.

 To ensure compatibility between two devices must comply with two basic requirements:

 - the equipment must not emit too much disturbance,

 - the equipment must not be too sensitive to disturbances.